kad-ecoli/baseline/data/readme.txt

 and is different from that defined in the original paper:
 Clark, Wyatt T., and Predrag Radivojac.
 "Information-theoretic evaluation of predicted ontological annotations."
 Bioinformatics 29.13 (2013): i53-i61.

+uniprot_sprot_exp.species contains table for taxon ID of each training protein.
+This list need to be manually generated using https://www.uniprot.org/uploadlists/